Uterine Fibroid Embolization

 After the procedure

-Most UFE patients are scheduled as the first case of the day in our outpatient office and recover in their own private room, going home later in the day.
+Most UFE patients are scheduled as the first case of the day in our outpatient office and go home later in the day.
 You will likely need about four days at home to recover, and most patients feel back to normal after seven to 14 days.

 Most women experience six to 12 hours of severe cramping after UFE.
 We usually treat your pain with an intravenous painkiller while you are in our recovery area and then switch to an oral painkiller that you can take at home.
 The pain usually decreases significantly over the first few days.
 By your fourth or fifth day, painkillers are usually required only once or twice a day.